SDcmd/Mynote/README.md

  4. Open any preferred folder in Visual Studio Code.
  5. Open the terminal in Visual Studio Code.
  6. In the terminal type: Git clone https://github.com/SDcmd/Mynote.git
- 7. Click on enter and wait for cloning to finish.
+ 7. Click enter and wait for cloning to finish.
  8. After the cloning completes, go to the project's main directory.
 In the terminal type: cd Mynote

 sample: